mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-We've had multiple green tests for the Inferno test hitting the Sandbox in the first half of 2023.
+We've had multiple green tests for the Inferno test hitting the Sandbox 2023.

 #### Discussion

 We are currently working on getting the FHIR G10 Sandbox running regularly and having the results in the certification tests section of the MIEGrid.
-As part of that, we'll have past results saved for at least 1 year for audit/reporting purposes.

 ### Measure 30: FHIR Patient Scope